eepeete992277/baseline-testing/README.md

-lets get some granularity on these things and stuff. lots of small things and stuff in a box.
+granularity on these things and stuff. join me and put them all inside a box
 ======
 WORK IN PROGRESS
 ======